thanasisn/SDR_enhancement_LAP/article/article_doc.md

 $400\,\text{W}/\text{m}^{2}$ with $75\,\%$ of the cases under
 $200\,\text{W}/\text{m}^{2}$.
-The climatological characteristics of the ECE events showed that the most active months are spread in half of the year and particularly in the periods March -- June, September and October.
-The magnitude of the ECE events identified in Thessaloniki events does not exceed the values reported for sites with more favourable conditions for the phenomenon (e.g. Cordero et al. 2023).
+The climatological characteristics of the ECE events showed that the most active months are spread in half of the year and particularly in the periods March -- June and September -- October.
+The magnitude of the ECE events identified in Thessaloniki events does not exceed the values reported for sites with more favourable conditions for the phenomenon (e.g., Cordero et al. 2023).
 Some of the characteristics of CE and ECE events we analyzed have strong similarities with the results of Vamvakas, Salamalikis, and Kazantzidis (2020) for the city of Patras, south of Thessaloniki, albeit with